ilkon/rails-app-creator/README.md

    - the database to use (`PostgreSQL` as default or `MySQL`)
    - to use `sidekiq` gem for background job processing
    - to use `shrine` gem for file upload processing
-   - to use `rails-app-generator` gem as a generator for models/migrations
+   - to use `rails-data-modeller` gem as a generator for models/migrations
    - etc.

     In case of positive answer script adds files from `src` subfolder of corresponding option, and use files from subfolder `subs` for substituting params in the app config files.